Marketing FundamentalsBack to Course Guide

 - Describing how promotional programs can effectively integrate advertising, personal selling, sales promotion, and publicity.

-- Discussing the impact of the Internet and the World Wide Web on marketing strategies.
+- Discussing the impact of digital technologies and data on marketing approaches and techniques.

 - Evaluating company marketing strategies.